 "Credit spread" is the difference in yield between corporate and Treasury bonds, and is a measure of the market's relative preference for the two types of bonds.
 We have approximated the credit spread for corporate AA bonds by taking the difference between the discount rate for the average plan using the Mercer Yield Curve and using the Treasury yield curve.
 Credit spreads for other durations and maturities will differ; credit spreads will also change, as corporate and Treasury bond yields respond differently to underlying economic events.

 Effective November 30, 2012, the Mercer Yield Curve bond selection criteria were expanded to include:

 In addition to the regular curve, effective November 30, 2012, each month we publish an Above Mean Curve.
 The Above Mean Curve is constructed from the bonds in the Mercer Yield Curve universe that have a yield higher than the Regression Mean Yield Curve.
 The Above Mean Curve results in Mercer sample plan rates higher than the comparable sample plan rates produced under the regular Mercer Yield Curve.
-For September 30, 2015, the differences ranged from 22 basis points higher for the Young plan to 26 basis points higher for the Retiree plan.
+For October 31, 2015, the difference is 28 basis points across all plans.